-- Significant damage to the environment or climate, - Significant harm to workers, communities and society, such as severe and systematical violations of international law and human rights, - Significant damage through gross corruption and financial crime, - Production and distribution of controversial weapons. - Production and distribution of tobacco and cannabis, - · Production and distribution of alcohol, - Production and distribution of pornography, - · Production and distribution of commercial gaming activities, - Production and distribution of coal, oil and gas, as well as large fossil reserves, - Production and distribution of oil sands, - Unsustainable production of palm oil, - Companies that actively lobby against the goals of the Paris Agreement, - Countries that lack basic institutions to prevent corruption, meet basic laying social and political rights and contributing to maintaining international peace and security.
+- Significant harm to workers, communities and society, such as severe and systematical violations of international law and human rights, - Significant damage through gross corruption and financial crime, - Production and distribution of controversial weapons, - Production and distribution of tobacco and cannabis, - Production and distribution of alcohol, - Production and distribution of pornography, - Production and distribution of commercial gaming activities, - Production and distribution of coal, oil and gas, as well as large fossil reserves, - Production and distribution of oil sands, - Unsustainable production of palm oil, - Companies that actively lobby against the goals of the Paris Agreement, - Countries that lack basic institutions to prevent corruption, meet basic laying social and political rights and contributing to maintaining international peace and security.

-I - How have the indicators for adverse impacts on sustainability factors been taken into account?
+How have the indicators for adverse impacts on sustainability factors been taken into account?